FOLK, FIDDLE & UKULELE CLASS – Thursdays 3:30 to 4:20pm

 A math lab offered by Millennium Learning Associates at Thayer Conservatory.
 Active, inter-aged, research-based math activities for young people of ages two to ten.
 Organized into three themes: Number & Operations; Geometry & Measurement; Forms of Algebra.
 Taught by Laura S. Kryger, M.A.T., Nancy D. Smith, Ed.D., and Paul Kryger, M.S., math & physics.
 Theory Room 2nd Floor.
 Additional hours by arrangement.
 (Freewill donations accepted).

 MUSIC THERAPY – Instructor, Maria Ramey.
 Maria is a fine flutist who teaches flute at Thayer and who enjoys performing with her family.
 She has homeschooled her four children while keeping up with an active musical career.
 She has now completed her Master’s Degree in Music Therapy and is a certified Music Therapist.
 She can tailor music therapy to your situation and enjoys working with young students.
 Music therapy is often used to help students with stress relief, behavioral problems, depression and anxiety, and for children with special needs such as those on the autism spectrum and others.
 Price to be determined depending on the services provided.

 Join other homeschoolers in a structured writing course using the effective Excellence in Writing program.
 The instructor, Jennifer Gifford, is a certified English teacher who has homeschooled for many years.
-Students will learn writing skills such as thesis statements, MLA format, persuasive essays, research papers and more.
+Students will learn writing skills such as thesis statements, MLA format, research papers and more.
 Small class size with additional focus on public speaking skills.
-Two semester course. $150/semester, siblings half price.
+REQUIRED TEXT: Medieval History-Based Writing Lessons (5th edition) by Lori Verstegen.